fsspec/filesystem_spec/docs/source/features.rst

 Key-value stores
 ----------------

-File-systems are naturally like dict-like key-value mappings: each (string) path corresponds to some binary data on the storage back-end.
+File-systems are naturally dict-like key-value mappings: each (string) path corresponds to some binary data on the storage back-end.
 For some use-cases, it is very convenient to be able to view some path within the file-system as a dict-like store, and the function :func:`fsspec.get_mapper` gives a one-stop way to return such an object.
-This has become useful, for example, in the context of the `zarr`_ project, which stores it array chunks in keys in any arbitrary mapping-like object.
+This has become useful, for example, in the context of the `zarr`_ project, which stores its array chunks in values of any mapping-like object.

 .. code-block:: python